Chumumu/Polarizaiton_Imaging_Aid_Coarse_Depth/README.md

 ### Prerequisites

 - **Matlab**: Ensure you have Matlab installed as most of the processing steps are performed in this environment.
-- **OpenGM Installation**: OpenGM is a required library for running step 3 of this project.
+- **OpenGM**: OpenGM is a required library for running step 3 of this project.
 Currently, it is only confirmed to install successfully on Ubuntu 18.04.
 To install OpenGM along with its Python wrapper, use the following command (note that it only supports Python 2.7):

 ```bash
 sudo apt-get install libopengm-bin libopengm-dev libopengm-doc python-opengm python-opengm-doc